 Management: advances in non-invasive management practices such as crutching, jetting, accelerated shearing, short joining and lambing, worm control, nutrition and improved fly control including blowfly vaccine development.

 Breeding: genetic research and enhanced breeding for flystrike resistance in wool sheep.

 The more immediate goal is to replace or refine traditional mulesing with welfare-improved practices including the use of analgesics and anaesthetics.

 Strong progress is being made to manage the risk of flystrike in wool sheep.
 A significant proportion of woolgrowers have removed the need for the traditional procedure in some or all of their sheep.

 - In 2005, a survey of woolgrowers by the Sheep CRC indicated only 5 per cent of lambs would remain unmulesed.

 - In a 2017 survey of 1,200 Merino breeders across Australia, the results showed that 27% of producers were not mulesing ewes and 30% were not mulesing wethers.

-- The same survey showed that 83% of Merino lambs mulesed received pain relief.
+- The same survey showed that 83% of Merino lambs mulesed received analgesics and/or anaesthetics.